-What about: If you want the feel of a prim and proper Japanese bar, but with none of that stiff pretentiousness, go to Live Twice.
+If you want the feel of a prim and proper Japanese bar, but with none of that stiff pretentiousness, go to Live Twice.
 Succeeding Flagship (Jigger & Pony’s failed attempt at a dive bar) as an understated, post-war Ginza bar, Live Twice feels like a little clandestine world of its own, far removed from reality.
 Work your way through the 14 spirit-forward cocktails – the Vesper is a signature that features Tempus Fugit Kina L’Aero D’Or, vodka and navy strength gin – go simple with natural wine or Cognac, and do not leave without finishing a Beef Katsu Sando.

-Robb Tip: Go on an empty stomach.
+Robb tip: Go on an empty stomach.
 The food menu, as brief it might be, is enough to keep you happy.
 There’s happy hour happening daily from 4pm to 7pm, too, when you’ll have a pick of four cocktails at S$15 each.

 20 Bukit Pasoh Road

 Tel: +65 9011 8304